jhyun0919/jhyun0919.github.io/_posts/Energy/2021-01-05-Cascading Outage Sim Dynamic.md

 #### Demand Loss

+Figure 10 shows the complementary cumulative distribution function (CCDF) of demand losses for these four groups of simulations.

 <figure align="center">
   <img src="https://jhyun0919.github.io/assets/img/2021-01-05-COSMIC/CCDF_Demand_Loss.png" width="600" />
-  <figcaption>Figure 10.
+  <figcaption>Figure 8.
 CCDF Demand Loss [1]</figcaption>
 </figure>

-- Figure.
-10 shows the complementary cumulative distribution function (CCDF) of demand losses for these four groups of simulations.

-- The CCDF plots of demand losses exhibit a heavy-tailed blackout size distribution, which are typically found in both historical blackout data and cascading failure models [].
+- The CCDF plots of demand losses exhibit a heavy-tailed blackout size distribution, which are typically found in both historical blackout data and cascading failure models [7].

-- The magenta trace indicates constant Z load, and shows the best performance -in terms of the average power loss and the probability of large blackout- within this set of 1200 random contingencies (listed in Table IV).
+<span style="color:green"> Q. WHY A HEAVY-TAILED DIST IS EASILY FOUND IN HISTORICAL DATA AND CASCADING FAILURE MODELS??? </span>

 <figure align="center">
   <img src="https://jhyun0919.github.io/assets/img/2021-01-05-COSMIC/Table_Event_Length.png" width="600" />
-  <figcaption>Figure 11.
-CCDF Event Length [1]</figcaption>
+  <figcaption>Table IV.
+Average demand loss, average branch outages, and the probabilityies of loss for different load models [1]</figcaption>
 </figure>

+- The constant Z load model ($Z_{100}I_0P_0E_0$) shows the best performance based on the average power loss and the probability of large blackout (listed in Table IV).

-- As can be seen in Figure.
-11, the probabilities of large demand losses varies from 2.5% to 3.5% for those four load configurations.
+- As can be seen in Table IV, the probabilities of large demand losses varies from 2.5% to 3.5% for those four load configurations.

 - These results show that load models play an important role in dynamic simulation and may increase the frequency of nonconvergence if they are not properly modeled.

+<span style="color:green"> Q. WHAT IS THE EXACT MEANDING OF NOT PROPERLY MODELED??? </span>

 <br>